top of page

 Community Engagement

 • North Atlantic began early consultation with leadership from the local towns, unions, and Chamber of Commerce in 2023.
-Now, during the Pre-Registration Phase, we will be welcoming residents and the public to visit us at our community office at the Bull Arm entrance building off the Trans-Canada Highway.
-We also plan to host multiple Public Information Sessions to present the Project to the community and gather feedback for incorporation into Project planning.
+Now, during the Pre-Registration Phase, we have recently welcomed residents to a series of community officer hours and are hosting multiple Public Information Sessions through the early part of 2025 to present the Project to the community and gather feedback for incorporation into Project planning.

 We have developed the North Atlantic Wind to Hydrogen Project webpage to communicate Project information, office hours, and event notices.
 The webpage, as well as our social media channels, Facebook, LinkedIn, and X (formally known as Twitter), will be updated regularly.
 A Project email address, greenenergy@northatlantic.ca, is available to submit questions, comments, or input on the Project.